cypress-io/cypress-documentation/source/guides/guides/launching-browsers.md

 ## Unsupported Browsers

-Many browsers such as Firefox, Safari, and Internet Explorer are not currently supported.
+Many browsers such as Safari, and Internet Explorer are not currently supported.
 Support for more browsers is on our roadmap.
 You can read an exhaustive explanation about our future cross browser testing strategy {% issue 310 'here' %}.

 # Browser Environment